The Nest Cam IQ may be smarter, but it’s not yet brilliant

 I found that the Nest Cam IQ did indeed do a good job of recognizing people when they walked through, and consistently asked if I recognized the faces it found via push notification and email.
 The issue was that it also recognized a lot of other things as “people,” including my dog (it’s supposed to be able to distinguish pets from humans) and light reflections in both an interior door window, and a shiny brass candleholder on a coffee table.
 These resulted in notifications while I was away for the holiday weekend that were at first a little alarming, before I got in the habit of expecting them when the sun reached a certain height.

 Identifying reflections as motion or humans is not unusual for the smart camera category, but it is a bit disappointing in a product that bills itself as smarter than most.
-But in my experience it also overcorrected on the side of caution, meaning it had a lot of false positivies, but never missed when an actual person walked into frame.
+But in my experience it also overcorrected on the side of caution, meaning it had a lot of false positives, but never missed when an actual person walked into frame.
 It also required a lot of repeat training on familiar faces for people I’d tagged as familiar before, but this is again not unique – the faces features in Apple’s Photos behaves in a similar fashion.

 The Nest Cam IQ has some other terrific abilities, like a great microphone and speaker for intercom features, and integration with other smart products including Nest’s Learning Thermostat.
 The company also says that it’s designed to get more capable and more intelligent over time, and it has a processor within that can handle a lot more software wise than what it’s doing right now.
 A lot of the best features are available only when you subscribe to a Nest Aware paid plan, too, but that’s par for the course for smart home security devices.